The Maine Beaches Birding Trail

 1. Fort Foster

 Fort Foster in Kittery sits on Gerrish Island overlooking a large expanse of ocean and tidal river.
-This is a good migrant trap in spring and fall, and a winter place to look for alcids, sea sucks and Purple Sandpipers.
+This is a good migrant trap in spring and fall, and a winter place to look for alcids, sea ducks and Purple Sandpipers.
 This is the site of a fort that protected Portsmouth Naval Shipyard through both World Wars.
 The park gate is closed from late fall to late spring, but birders may park at the gate and walk in during the off-season.
 May be icy in winter.

 From Route 1 in Kittery, follow 103 east 3.5 miles.
 Turn right onto Chauncey Creek Road, follow 0.5 miles, turn right onto Pocahontas Road.
 Cross the Gerrish Island Bridge, turn right and follow the Pocahontas Road 1.2 miles.
 A fee is charged in summer.

 2. Mt.
 Agamenticus